Skip to content

 c) Surveillance of Absenteeism due to Sickness

 Remarks: The CHP of DH monitors the overall activity of common infectious diseases through a series of surveillance systems.
-Overall, the latest surveillance data showed that the activity of hand, foot and mouth disease maintained at high level, while the activity of acute gastroenteritis has increased.
-The overall local seasonal influenza activity continued to decrease and remained at a low level.
+Surveillance data showed that the local influenza activity has been decreasing gradually since late October but remains above baseline levels.
+Some surveillance indicators of hand, foot and mouth disease (HFMD) have decreased compared to the preceding week, whereas the overall activity in Hong Kong remained at high level.
+The overall activity of acute gastroenteritis in Hong Kong was at baseline level.

 II.
 Surveillance of symptoms